-Pacific volcano erupts with explosive force, heard 5,000 miles away
+How the Tonga volcano generated a shock wave around the world

-The volcano is located about 40 miles north of Tonga’s main island of Tongatapu near the international date line.
+The volcano is about 40 miles north of Tonga’s main island, Tongatapu, near the international date line.
 Tonga, home to 105,000 people, can be found northeast of New Zealand and southeast of Fiji.

-“We have a nightmare situation of an isolated community experiencing the effects of a large volcanic ash plume producing significant volcanic lightning, as well as a tsunami,” wrote Janine Krippner, a volcanologist at the Smithsonian Global Volcano Program, in a Twitter direct message.
+“We have a nightmare situation of an isolated community experiencing the effects of a large volcanic ash plume producing significant volcanic lightning, as well as a tsunami,” Janine Krippner, a volcanologist at the Smithsonian Global Volcano Program, wrote in a Twitter direct message.
 “Seeing that ash plume, that volcanic lightning, and that tsunami leave me feeling sick thinking about the people being impacted by this large eruption.”

-In addition to the more immediate and striking atmospheric effects resulting from the volcano, some have speculated that the volcano could yield an effect on the Earth’s climate.
-While experts are skeptical, the jury is still out on what role the volcano can have as atmospheric scientists continue to collect more data.
+In addition to the more immediate and striking atmospheric effects resulting from the volcano, some have speculated that the volcano could affect Earth’s climate.
+While experts are skeptical, atmospheric scientists continue to collect more data.

 The eruption

-Hunga Tonga, an underwater volcano, erupted in 2009 and again in late 2014.
-A renewed series of eruptions ensued on December 20, 2021, with occasional spurts of activity during the following weeks.
-A particularly explosive eruption took place on January 15, resulting in arguably the most remarkable and striking display of volcanic power captured on weather satellite.
+Hunga Tonga, an underwater volcano, erupted in 2009 and in late 2014.
+Renewed eruptions ensued Dec.
+21, 2021, with occasional spurts of activity during the following weeks.
+A particularly explosive eruption occurred Jan.
+15, resulting in arguably the most remarkable and striking display of volcanic power captured on weather satellite.

-The plume towered to a height of approximately 100,000 feet, roughly three times the rate at which commercial aircraft fly.
+The plume towered to about 100,000 feet, roughly three times the rate at which commercial aircraft fly.
 Thunderstorms flatten out at the tropopause, or top of the troposphere, the lowest level of Earth’s atmosphere, since a lid of warm air suppresses continued upward development.
 Hunga Tonga’s plume, however, was so buoyant that it was able to penetrate this layer and continue into the stratosphere before pockets of air and ash subsided once again.
 The bulge in the middle of the cloud mass where this occurs is known as the “overshooting top.”

 Satellite imagery captured “gravity waves” rippling outward from where the plume punctured this ceiling-like layer in the lower atmosphere, which sent density perturbations outward like wavelets surrounding a stone tossed in a pond.